Bondi, New South Wales: History

 In the 1880s, Malcolm Campbell built Scarba, a two-storey, Italianate house in Wellington Street.
 It was later the residence of A.M.
 Loewenthal, an alderman in the local council.
 It was purchased by the New South Wales Government just before the First World War, then acquired by the Benevolent Society of New South Wales, who turned it into a children's welfare home known as Scarba House.
 This lasted until 1986, after which Scarba House became part of the Bondi Centre, which included a retirement village and various other welfare services.
 It is listed on the local government heritage register.
 It is now a residence within a large set of apartments on Ocean Street and Wellington Street.

 Bondi Public School, located in Wellington Street, was built in 1883.
 It is also listed on the local government heritage register.
 Before that, the school ran from St Matthews Church on Ocean Street, which is now one of the sites of Bondi Anglican Church.

 Historically, the attractions in the area were Bondi Beach and the shopping centre at Bondi Junction (locally called 'the Junction').
 The Bondi of this article developed as a predominantly residential area between the Junction and the beach, with a shopping strip along Bondi Road.
 Building styles are varied, with examples from the Victorian period (1840–1890), Federation (1890–1915), Inter-War (1915–1940) and contemporary.
 Terraces of Victorian shops alternate with Federation shops along Bondi Road.

 There are a number of active community groups in Bondi.
-The Bondi Anglican Church is one of the churches and has three sites - at Bondi Junction, Bondi and Bondi Beach.
+The Bondi Anglican Church is one of the churches and has three sites – at Bondi Junction, Bondi and Bondi Beach.
 The Wayside Chapel is another church working in Bondi Beach.

 Waverley Rugby Club was founded in 1971 and is the local rugby union club, located in Bondi.
-Since its foundation, Waverley won the first Division Championship four times (in three of which won the First Grade title too); Second Division twice; and Third Division once.
+Since its foundation, Waverley won the first Division Championship four times (in three of which won the First Grade title); Second Division twice; and Third Division once.